wchoi20/earley-parser/README.md

 ### To run the parser,

   ./{parse.py | parse2.py} [.gr file] [.sen file]

+If the parse exists, you will get the parse of the provided sentence with the weight.

 ### An example run for the parser would be the following: